What is a Subsidiary Company?

 Purpose

-In both national and international organizations, tiers of subsidiaries are created to club together a range of industries to build a multinational conglomerate.
-One of the main benefits of this structure is that an sSC is treated as a different legal entity from its parent entity.
-Hence, the two entities can limit their shared liabilities or obligations and are considered separate for regulation or tax purposes.
+National and international organizations create tiers of subsidiaries to consolidate a variety of industries and establish a multinational conglomerate.
+One of the primary advantages of this structure is that it treats each subsidiary as a distinct legal entity separate from its parent organization.
+Therefore, the two entities can limit their shared liabilities or obligations, and regulatory or tax purposes consider them separate.

 A parent company usually establishes an SC to realize specific synergies, such as enhanced tax benefits, risk diversification, or access to high-earning assets.
 Nevertheless, subsidiaries are legal entities from their holding companies, reflecting the independence of their governance, liabilities, and taxation.